jigglebug/tin2win/README.md

 basically tricks wslg's WESTON into making the panels windows with no title bar and without the ability to move them

+also if you're wondering, there is not a point to doing this it's just for fun

 nobody talks about tin1win